juber2023/GlobalSpeak-School/README.md

 * Online Registration and Payment: User-friendly system for direct registration and secure online payments for summer camp sessions and language classes.
 * User friendly: This website is designed for user friendly.
 I think User experience is very good.
 Please check it out.
 * Dashboard: There are 3 separate dashboard for Admin, Instructor & students.
 No one can visit others dashboard.
-* Admin ID: phero@2023.com, Contact me to get admin password.
+* Admin ID: Contact me to get admin ID & password.
 ## Technology: React.js, firebase, mongoDB, Express.js, stripe payment
 * Live: https://assignment12-404e0.web.app/